Different Types of Rice and Cooking Methods

 Not only is rice a nutritious food, it tastes great and is extremely versatile.
 There are many varieties of rice now available, ranging from the familiar white or brown long-grain rice to specialty ones such as basmati and the so-called glutinous rice used by the Japanese to make sushi.
 Rice is also marketed in a variety of convenience packs; follow the instructions for using.

-Long-grain rice is the separating grain which is delicious in the many international dishes of Asia, India and Spain.
+White Long-grain Rice - Long-grain rice is the separating grain which is delicious in the many international dishes of Asia, India and Spain.

-This rice retains the natural bran layer which is rich in many vitamins and minerals, including rice bran oil.
+Brown Long-grain Rice - This rice retains the natural bran layer which is rich in many vitamins and minerals, including rice bran oil.
 This long-grain rice is firm in texture, with a slightly nutty flavor.

-Better know as risotto or arborio rice, this is the softer cooking medium-grain rice which has the advantage of being able to carry flavors and colors well.
+White Medium-grain Rice - Better know as risotto or arborio rice, this is the softer cooking medium-grain rice which has the advantage of being able to carry flavors and colors well.
 Its soft, creamy texture makes it ideal for desserts such as Creamy Rice.
 It absorbs as much as five times its weight in liquid.

-Sometimes called parboiled or pre-fluffed rice, this variety is a good choice for the novice cook.
+Easy-cook Long-grain White or Brown Rice - Sometimes called parboiled or pre-fluffed rice, this variety is a good choice for the novice cook.
 It is steamed under pressure before milling which hardens the grain, reducing the possibility of over-cooking.
 This process also helps to retain much of the natural vitamin and mineral content.

-This long-grain white rice has a delicate Jasmine fragrance which makes it perfect for inclusion in Asian dishes and with curries and seafood.
+Jasmine or Thai Fragrant Rice - This long-grain white rice has a delicate Jasmine fragrance which makes it perfect for inclusion in Asian dishes and with curries and seafood.
+A long-grain variety popular in Thailand and appreciated for its sweet aroma and nutty flavor.

 Cooking Methods: